Train track maps on graphs of groups: Relative Train Track Maps

 \paragraph{Transition Submatrices.} Relabeling the edges of $G$ and thus permuting the rows and columns of the transition matrix $M$ so that the edges of $H_i$ precede those of $H_{i+1}$, $M$ becomes block upper-triangular, with the $i$th block $M_i$ equal to the square submatrix of $M$ containing those rows and columns corresponding to edges in $H_i$.

 A filtration is \emph{maximal} when each $M_i$ is either irreducible or the zero matrix.
 If $M_i$ is irreducible, call $H_i$ an \emph{irreducible stratum} and a \emph{zero stratum} otherwise.
 If $H_i$ is irreducible, $M_i$ has an associated Perron--Frobenius eigenvalue $\lambda_i \ge 1$.
-If $\lambda_i > 1$, then $H_i$ is an \emph{exponentially-growing stratum.} Otherwise $\lambda_i = 1$, we say $H_i$ is \emph{non-exponentially-growing} and $M_i$ is a transitive permutation matrix.
+If $\lambda_i > 1$, then $H_i$ is an \emph{exponentially growing stratum.} Otherwise $\lambda_i = 1$, we say $H_i$ is \emph{non-exponentially growing} and $M_i$ is a transitive permutation matrix.